Lily Furedi

 Lily Furedi (May 20, 1896 – November 1969) was a Hungarian-American artist, whose original Hungarian name was Füredi Lili.
-A native of Budapest, she achieved national recognition for her 1934 painting, The Subway, which is a sympathetic portrayal of passengers in a New York City Subway car.
+A native of Budapest, she achieved national recognition for her 1934 painting, The Subway, a sympathetic portrayal of passengers in a New York subway car.
 Light-hearted in tone, the painting depicts a cross-section of city dwellers from the viewpoint of a fellow commuter.

 Artistic career

-When Lili Furedi was 31 years old she debarked from the ship Cellina at the port of Los Angeles.
+When Lili Furedi was 31 years old, she debarked from the ship Cellina at the port of Los Angeles.
 She came from Budapest by way of Trieste and on the ship's manifest she reported her occupation as painter.
 There is no record of art training she may have received either before or after her arrival in the United States.
 There is no doubt she was working as a professional artist, however, because in 1931 she won a prize for her painting, The Village, at the annual Christmas show held by the National Association of Women Painters and Sculptors at the Argent Gallery in January of that year.
 In 1932 and for much of the rest of the decade she placed paintings in group exhibitions, including: (1) a 1932 exhibition by Hungarian-American artists in which she showed works called Hungarian Village and Hungarian Farm, (2) a 1935 exhibition of the National Association of Women Painters and Sculptors in which she showed a painting called Interior, (3) a 1936 exhibition by the New York Municipal Art Committee, and (4) a 1937 exhibition at the Woman's Club of Glen Ridge, New Jersey.